-The pair married in 1831; Lee and his wife would have seven children, including three sons — George, William and Robert — who followed him into the military to fight for the Confederate States during the Civil War.
+The pair married in 1831; Lee and his wife had seven children, including three sons, George, William and Robert, who followed him into the military to fight for the Confederate States during the Civil War.

 As the couple were establishing their family, Lee frequently travelled with the military on engineering projects.
 He first distinguished himself in battle during the Mexican-American War under General Winfield Scott in the battles of Veracruz, Churubusco and Chapultepec.
 Scott once declared that Lee was “the very best soldier that I ever saw in the field.”

 Was Robert E. Lee a Slave Owner?

 Lee did not grow up on a large plantation, but his wife inherited a slave in 1857 from her father, George Washington Park Custis.

 Lee executed his father-in-law's will, which included Arlington House near Washington, D.C., a poorly managed plantation with debts and nearly 200 enslaved people, whom Custis wanted freed within five years of his death.

 As a result of his wife's inheritance, Lee became owner of hundreds of slaves.
 While historical accounts vary, Lee’s treatment of the enslaved peoples was described as being so combative and harsh that it led to revolts.